Don Lee (American football): Olivet Nazarene

 In December 2008, Lee was hired to serve as head coach of his alma mater Olivet Nazarene in Bourbonnais, Illinois.
 He resigned after only two seasons in November 2010 and cited family and personal reasons for the resignation.
 During his two year stint as head coach, Lee led the Tigers to a record of 2–20.
 Prior to his resignation, Lee notoriously skipped football practice to rake leaves at his home.

 Concordia College Alabama

-From Olive Nazarene, Lee took an assistant position with Concordia College Alabama.
+From Olivet Nazarene, Lee took an assistant position with Concordia College Alabama.
 In his first season, the Hornets finished the 2011 season with a 6–5 record, and won their last game against the Division II Stillman.
 Concordia opened their 2012 season with a 20–19 upset victory over Mississippi Valley State of the Division I FCS.
-Lee was elevated to head coach of the Hornets after the third game of the 2012 season, after the Shepherd Skanes was fired.
+Lee was elevated to head coach of the Hornets after the third game of the 2012 season.